chipxsd/stream-based-sync/stream-based-sync.md

 ### 4.2 Inbound Reconciliation

-What do other clients do with `Events`, once they receive them from the server?
-These `Events` have to be turned back into object.
+What do other clients do with `Sync.Events`, once they receive them from the server?
+These `Sync.Events` have to be turned back into object.
 It's a process we can name _"Inbound Reconciliation"_.

 ![fig.23 - Inbound Reconciliation](./images/fig-22-inbound-reconciliation.png "fig. 22 - Inbound Reconciliation")